 - Sign and date the form then give to Melissa Cambridge (MC 5116)

 - Review the Health and Safety policies of the university.

 - Submit your Directory board consent form; this is optional and up to your discretion.

-- Download the Concur expense claim checklist.
-Save this information in an accessible location as you must review this document before every purchase that will be covered by your supervisor.
+- Review the C&O Travel and Expense Claims guidelines.
 These guidelines are applicable to to travel, conference registrations, software, and equipment purchases.
 The list will ensure you receive the full reimbursement allowed to you.
 Should you have any questions about reimbursements please contact our Administrative Coordinator.

 On Tuesday afternoons we have our Grad Cookie Time!
 A purely social gathering for students and supervisors alike to take a break from our busy schedules and catch up on life.
-When we're fully back in office, this gathering is held in the Math Faculty lounge (MC 5511) and we do serve actual cookies.
-But for now we're on Zoom at 3:30pm, contact Karen Yeats for the zoom link.
+This gathering is held in the Math Faculty lounge (MC 5511).

-Another great opportunity for gathering and learning is to attend the Tutte Colloquia held on Friday afternoons starting at 3:15pm on Zoom; please contact Emma Watson for the zoom link.
+Another great opportunity for gathering and learning is to attend the Tutte Colloquia held on Friday afternoons starting at 3:30pm.
 These seminars have a wide range of presenters from our own faculty to special visiting lecturers from across the globe.
 There is social time before and after each seminar that all are welcome to join!

 You can also join the graduate student Discord server and Piazza board for more connecting with your fellow grads!
-Please contact Evelyne Smith-Roberge, our C&O graduate student representative, to receive the necessary sign-up links.
+Please contact Fernanda Rivera Omana, our C&O graduate student representative, to receive the necessary sign-up links.